stevennyman/NotificationFilter/README.md

 # NotificationFilter
 By Steven Nyman

-Automatically dismisses notiifcations containing the text "This site was updated in the background." on Windows 10 and Windows 11.
+Automatically dismisses notiifcations containing the text "This site was updated in the background." from Chromium-based web browsers on Windows 10 and Windows 11.
 These pointless notifications, which cannot be disabled without disabling all other notifications from your web browser, are shown when a web app receives a push message but does not show a notification.

 This application has no user interface (except for an About screen) and quietly sits in your system tray.